 Can You Get Fired for Calling in Sick?

 In many states, work is considered to be done “at-will,” which means an employer can technically fire you for calling in sick.
 Each state provides different rights to employees, though.
 No matter where you live, it’s unlikely that an employer will fire you for taking one sick day or calling out of work occasionally.

+We all need to get out of work at the last minute sometimes.
+If you use one of the excuses above and tell your manager briefly and directly that you’re not going to be able to come into work that day, you’ll give yourself the best chance at getting the day off without any suspicion or consequences.
+To make the process go smoother, call or email your employer as soon as possible.
+Don’t wait until the last minute if you can help it.
 And remember to be ready for any follow-up questions when you return to work and see your manager.
 A follow-up question or two doesn’t mean that your boss is suspicious; it simply means they care enough to check that your situation is better now.